Zapable OTO 1 to 3 OTOs’ Links Here

 Creating Data Backup and Recovery Procedures

-Zapable OTO – Business Continuity Planning
+Zapable OTO – Business Continuity

-Assessing Business Interruption Risks
+Determining Business Interruption Risks

-Testing and Updating Business Continuity Plans
+Testing and Revising Business Continuity Plans

 Zapable OTO – Training and Education